 This exclusive list ranges from senior academic and corporate leaders to influential policymakers and economists, university deans, Fortune 500 executives and notable media titans, along with many international business leaders.
-Rimjhim advises corporate and nonprofit organizations including the United Nations, the Environmental Defense Fund, Harvard Business School, Boston Consulting Group, The Rockefeller Foundation and the Committee on Capital Markets Regulation.
+Rimjhim advises corporate and nonprofit organizations including the United Nations, the Environmental Defense Fund, Harvard Business School, Boston Consulting Group, The Rockefeller Foundation, Open Society Foundations, and the Committee on Capital Markets Regulation.

 Among the many bestselling books Rimjhim has publicized are Homo Deus by Yuval Noah Harari, Black Edge by Sheelah Kolhatkar, The Compass of Pleasure and Touch by David Linden, Myth of the Rational Market by Justin Fox, Dear Chairman by Jeff Gramm, and Unintended Consequences by Edward Conard.

 Prior to launching DEY., Rimjhim held senior level corporate communications positions at consulting firms Accenture and PricewaterhouseCoopers.

 She has served as co-chairman of BamFans, the Brooklyn Academy of Music’s young patron’s committee and was a consultant to Creative Time, New York City’s leading public arts presenter, and served on the organization’s Creative Council.
 Rimjhim is also on the Ambassador Council for the International Crisis Group.